Authentication

 • Always keep client credentials secure and rotate tokens regularly

-• Client credentials (Client ID and Secret) are issued by the REL-ID Admin using the Gateway Manager Console
+• Client credentials (Client ID and Secret) are issued by the Ditto ID Admin using the Gateway Manager Console

 • Enterprises may use multiple credentials (Enterprise IDs) to isolate app flows by department or product